20tab/talos/{{cookiecutter.project_dirname}}/README.md

 ## Quickstart

-This section explains the steps you need to clone and work wityh this project.
+This section explains the steps you need to clone and work with this project.

 1. [clone](#clone) the project code
 2. set all the required [environment variables](#environment-variables)